skip to main content

 A road in Tullycorbet sealed off by gardaí this evening

-The Garda Representative Association said the incidents once again act "as a stark and terrifying reminder" of the dangers that gardaí face on a daily basis while going about their duty.
+The Garda Representative Association (GRA) said the incidents once again act "as a stark and terrifying reminder" of the dangers that gardaí face on a daily basis while going about their duty.

-Deputy General Secretary James Morris Roe said his thoughts were with the injured gardaí and their families.
+Deputy General Secretary James Morris Roe said his thoughts were with the injured gardaí and their families and he wished the gardaí a full recovery.